deysitirado36/Latin102/quiz2.md

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.

--
+- The brothers with whom Eurytion came to the wedding were violent centaurs.

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.

--
+- Dexamenus was afraid of Eurytion to whom Deanira was promised in marriage to.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.

--
+- Eurytion whose brothers were centaurs expected to marry Deianita.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.

--
+- Nessus tried to rape Deianira whom Hercules killed.

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.

--
+- Nessus gave Deianira a vial of blood by whom Hercules was poisoned.

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.

--
+-  In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.

--
+- Prometheus’ heart was devoured by an eagle whom Hercules shot with his arrows.

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.

--
+- Lycus who was killed by Hercules tried to kill Megara and her sons Therimachus and Ophites

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.

--
+- Hercules whom Apollo refused to give an oracle to stole a tripod from the temple at Delphi.

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.

--
+- Hercules whom Juno drove threw into a fit of madness killed his own wife Megara.

 Latin relative clauses

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.

 - cum quibus
-- identify the antecedent of the pronoun, and its gender and number
+- brothers, masculine, plural
-- ablative becuase it is with the prepostion cum
+- ablative because it is with the prepostion cum

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.

-- cui Deanira pollicebantur???? in coniugium duxit.
+- cui
 - Eurytion, masculine, sg
-- Dative becuase it is the indirect object.
+- Dative because it is an indirect object.
 Eurytion benefits from the promise.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.

-- translate the relative pronoun into Latin
+- cuius
 - Eurytion, mas, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- genitive because the brothers are Eurytion's.
+Genitive shows possesion.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.

-- translate the relative pronoun into Latin
+- quem
-- identify the antecedent of the pronoun, and its gender and number
+- Nessus, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- accusative becuase he serves the function of a direct obeject

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.

-- translate the relative pronoun into Latin
+- ab quo
-- identify the antecedent of the pronoun, and its gender and number
+- the blood, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- ablative because it is with the prepostion ab

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.

-- translate the relative pronoun into Latin
+- qui
-- identify the antecedent of the pronoun, and its gender and number
+- the priest Busiris, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- nominative becuase it is palying the role of a subject

 7. Prometheus’ heart was devoured by an eagle.
-Hercules shot the eagle dead with his arrows.
+Hercules shot the eagle dead with his arrows. whom

-- translate the relative pronoun into Latin
+- quam
-- identify the antecedent of the pronoun, and its gender and number
+- the eagle, feminine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- accusative because it is playing the role of a direct object

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.

-- translate the relative pronoun into Latin
+- qui
-- identify the antecedent of the pronoun, and its gender and number
+- Lycus, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- nominative because it is playing the role of a subject

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.

 - translate the relative pronoun into Latin
-- identify the antecedent of the pronoun, and its gender and number
+- Hercules, masculine, singular
 - identify the case of the Latin pronoun, and explain why it is in that case

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.

-- translate the relative pronoun into Latin
+- quem
-- identify the antecedent of the pronoun, and its gender and number
+- Hercules, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- accusative because it is playing the role of a direct object